 Students who have completed grade 10 and have not demonstrated proficiency have been assigned to attend remediation in identified CCR courses.
 These courses occur during our regularly scheduled blocks in the schedule as well as during the designated remediation time and have been developed in collaboration with Garrett College to ensure alignment with Blueprint requirements.
-In addition to this option, opportunities are provided for targeted remediation during the regular school day based on specific skill deficits of a student.
-This remediation is targeted to the specific needs of each student as it relates to their individualized non-CCR plan.
 New this year, GCPS is utilizing CommonLit as a supplemental instructional resource and progress monitoring assessment in the area of ELA for non-CCR identified students.

-To support this process, departmental PLC time is utilized to examine the student data and determine rotations for assignments of students into the remediation courses.
+Students/families who are determined to not be College and Career Ready by the end of grade 10 are notified of the individualized CCR plan and the associated remediation through a letter home.
+Departmental PLC time is utilized to examine the student data and determine rotations for assignments of students into the remediation courses.
 Lead teachers have been identified as CCR Liaisons for the purpose of developing individualized CCR plans with academic departments and making contact with families.
 A committee was formed at the beginning of the year with key stakeholders from both high schools as well as the technology department.
 GCPS designed an individualized CCR plan in Power School that is used to house the plan and to monitor student progress.
 GCPS launched this Power School form in the fall of 2023.